pwall567/log-front/README.md

 to be simple to implement so that a thin interfacing layer can be created, accepting this API and invoking the required target logging mechanism.

+New from version 4.0 onward is multi-line logging.
+This is a security measure &ndash; if an attacker is aware that input text is included in a log message, they may try to create fake log events by including a newline followed by what looks like a log message prefix in their text.
+The library now splits messages containing line terminators into separate invocations of the underlying log implementation, so each line of the log has the correct prefix.

 (The name `log-front` is a play on the name of the popular [Logback](https://logback.qos.ch/) project;
 also on the fact that it is a front-end &ndash; a fa&ccedil;ade &ndash; to an underlying logging system.)